 11: COMPLY WITH OTHER CALIFORNIA REQUIREMENTS

-The last thing you need to look into is to make sure your business is complying with any other regulatory requirements that apply to your specific business.
+The last thing you need to look into is to make sure your business complies with all other regulatory requirements that apply to your specific business.
 The most common additional requirements are business licenses, sales tax, and employer tax.

 Depending on the nature of your business and the industry you operate in, you may need to obtain a business license.
 Business licenses are an important consideration when discussing how to form a California LLC.

 California business licenses can be applied for and obtained online.
 The three types of business licenses you may need to apply for are local, state, and federal licenses.
 For more information see – Business Licenses for LLC.

 If you sell goods or services and collect a sales tax you will need to make sure you are sales tax compliant.
 To register for sales tax you need to get in contact with the California State Board of Equalization (BOE).

 If you plan to hire employees you will have to register for employer tax.
 This can be done online with the California Employment Development Department (EDD).

 HOW MUCH DOES IT COST TO FORM AN LLC IN CALIFORNIA?

 It costs $90 to form an LLC in California.
 This figure includes the filing fee for your Statement of Information and your Articles of Organisation.
 If you want to reserve a company name on the California Secretary of State’s website you will have to pay an additional $10.

 The cost of maintaining a California LLC is $800.
 This covers your Annual Franchise tax.
 This fee must be paid annually regardless of whether the company made any money or not.
 You will also have to file a Statement of Information every two years.
 This comes with a filing fee of $20.